zareef92/Blockchain-Projects/README.md

 - Service Contract Component
   - Contract ID: Unique ID for the contract
-  - Data Consumer: Address of the business divsion that is expected to receive the data; addresses are also mapped to an account balance which stores the amount of money balance owned by the consumer/producer at any point in time
+  - Data Consumer: Address of the business divsion that is expected to receive the data service; addresses are also mapped to an account balance which stores the amount of money balance owned by the consumer/producer at any point in time
-  - Data Producer: Address of business division that is expected to produce the data; addresses are also mapped to an account balance which stores the amount of money balance owned by the consumer/producer at any point in time
+  - Data Producer: Address of business division that is expected to produce the data service; addresses are also mapped to an account balance which stores the amount of money balance owned by the consumer/producer at any point in time
   - Data Service: The service that is expected to be provided by the producer the consumer e.g., a most basic form of this service can involve making sure the service provider adheres to an pre-agreed data schema
   - Service Start Date: Dates between which contractual agreements between producer and consumer begin
   - Service End Date: Dates between which contractual agreements between producer and consumer end
-  - Service Reward: Rewards that applies when terms of service are adhered to - these are expected to be denominated in a currency of choice
+  - Service Reward: Rule for calculating rewards that applies when terms of service are adhered to - rewards  are expected to be denominated in a currency preferred by producer and consumer
-  - Service Penalty: Penalties that apply when terms of service are not adhered to
+  - Service Penalty: Rule for calculating penalties that apply when terms of service are not adhered to - penalties are expected to be denominated in a currency preferred by producer and consumer
-  - Contract State:
+  - Contract State: Status of contract - this is a dynamic variable for tracking if parties endorse the contract; status remains "Unsigned" by default until both parties digitally sign the contract, in which case the status changes to "signed"

 - Service Provision Component
-  - Service ID: State of the contract, if it has been viewed, signed, and checked
-  - Service Provision:
+  - Service ID: Unique ID for each service instance rendered by producer; a contract can have multiple service instances
+  - Service Provision: Actual data service shared by producer with consumer as per contractual agreements, for a particular service instance
-  - Service Date:
+  - Service Date: Date on which service is provided
-  - Service State:
+  - Service State: Status of the service -  this is a dynamic variable for tracking 2 flows:
+      1. If producer "signs off" on the delivery of the service, and if consumer acknowledges this; status remains "null" until both parties agree to endorse the service with their digital signature, in which case status changes to "signed"
+      2. If the service relayed by producer meets the terms of the agreement, in which case status further changes to "valid", not, in which case status changes to "invalid"

 - Service Validation Component
-  - Producer Account Balance:
-  - Consumer Account Balance:
+  - Producer Account Balance: Producer's account balance - this is a dynamic variable that is updated with net remuneration (the net of rewards - penalties is added to the balance) every time a service instance is deliver and the "check contract" function is triggered
+  - Consumer Account Balance: Consumer's account balance - this is a dynamic variable that is updated with net remuneration (the net of rewards - penalties is deducted from the balance) every time a service instance is deliver and the "check contract" function is triggered

 ### Functions:
- - Sign Contract: Allows Data Producer and Data Consumer to sign the terms relayed in Data Service, Service Reward and Service Penalty; invoking this function also changes the state of the contract to "Signed"
+ - Sign Contract: Allows Data Producer and Data Consumer to sign the terms relayed in contract (in particular, data service expected, contractual dates, rewards and penalties)
-- Sign Service:
+ - Sign Service: Allows Data Producer and Data Consumer to acknowledge the deliver of a service instance
-- Check Contract: Checks if service provision is in line with the data service agreemenet, calculates rewards/penalties, and updates consumers and producer's account balance.
+- Check Contract:Checks if service provision is in line with the data service agreemenet, calculates rewards/penalties, and updates consumers and producer's account balance -  automatically triggered once the  Sign Service Function is triggered

 ## Flow:
+A high level workflow for the contractual behaviour is detailed below in order of chronology:
 1. Data Producer and Consumer review the terms of the contract and endorse it with their digital signature - this updates the Contract State to "Signed"
 2. Data Producer submits the service to the contract